Enterprise AI Procurement in Australia: Market Structures and Procurement Considerations

 - Portability of knowledge artefacts where applicable

-Cybersecurity and Personal Information Exposure
+Cybersecurity and Information Security Considerations

 Enterprise AI procurement expands the organisation's cyber and privacy risk surface.